oplS15projects/Lambda/README.md

 ####Josh

 The `key-pair` is used to link keywords to their procedures.
-It allows users to add keywords to the system.
+It also allows users to add keywords to the system.
 The parser will update to include the added keywords automatically.
-This object paired with a few procedures that are then used with abstraction to give the user two procedures to call that alows them to interact with the object.
+This allows the system to be customized very easily.
+This object is paired with a few procedures that are then used with abstraction to give the user two procedures to call.
+The two procedures allow them to interact with the object in a easy manner.

 This scheme object uses helper functions, filter calls, and levels of abstraction to achieve its goals.
 ```